triton-inference-server/server/docs/models_and_schedulers.rst

 The models composing the ensemble may also have dynamic batching enabled.
-Since ensemble models are just routing the data between composing models, the inference server can take requests into an ensemble model without modifying the ensemble's configuration to exploit the dynamic batching of the composing models.
+Since ensemble models are just routing the data between composing models, Triton can take requests into an ensemble model without modifying the ensemble's configuration to exploit the dynamic batching of the composing models.

 Assuming that only the ensemble model, the preprocess model, the classification model and the segmentation model are being served, the client applications will